kevinb22/gzoltar-and-tarantula-techniques/README.md

 Tarantula is the second fault localization tool in this repo.
 For this project tacoco is used to obtain a Json format cov matrix of the program and then calculate suspiciousness of lines using TarantulaMain.java.

+The github projects for tacoco and primitive hamcrest can be found at https://github.com/spideruci/tacoco & https://github.com/inf295uci-2015/primitive-hamcrest respectively

 TarantulaMain requires several arguments to be run:
-	(1) The cov-matrix in Json format
+	- (1) The cov-matrix in Json format
-	(2) The class file of the Test program
+	- (2) The class file of the Test program

 Getting started